 I have the memory of my mom hanging the Indian corn outside even though it wasn’t a fall Indian corn wreath.
-I also have the memory of her having battles with squirrels trying to eat it too.
-She never gave up fighting with them either and there were times she won too.
+I also have the memory of her battling with squirrels trying to eat it too.
+She never gave up fighting with them either and there were times she won.

-Here is where I say, oh that’s the Indian corn I had bought for a project next fall.
+Here is where I say, oh that’s the Indian corn I had bought for a project for fall.
 It actually became funny to us to have this discussion numerous times until now.

 Starting To Make My Wreath

 Because I did have a 12″ metal wreath form, I am using it as my base.
-Wrapping it in burlap for hot glue and Indian corn.
+As a result of this being metal wrapping it in burlap is necessary.
+So, the hot glue and cobs have a base to stick.

 Another Wreath Form Option

-A straw wreath works for this project as well.
+A straw wreath works for this craft project as well.

-Next, lay out the Indian corn for my fall wreath, generally, to make sure the various colors are spread throughout my fall project.
-Also, this is a great time to heat up your glue gun.
+Next, lay out the Indian corn for the fall wreath, generally, to make sure the various colors are spread throughout this seasonal project.
+It’s also, a great time to heat up your glue gun.

-Incidentally, for this fall wreath I am using 29 mini Indian corn.
+Incidentally, for this fall wreath I am using 29 mini-Indian corn cobs.

-Next, I began with gluing an Indian corn at 12, 3, 6 and 9 for my fall wreath.
-I specifically did this to make sure I had my center points correctly, Also add glue 1/4 inch on the back of each piece.
+Next, I begin gluing an Indian corn cob at 12, 3, 6 and 9 for my fall wreath.
+I specifically did this to make sure I had my center points correctly, also adding glue 1/4 inch on the back of each piece.

-After this step, I continue to add my Indian corn wreath making sure each ear is adhered to the wreath form.
+After this step, I continue to add my Indian corn to my round base form making sure each ear is adhered to the wreath form well.
 It’s that simple and perfect for fall!

 The colors are truly beautiful and say HELLO FALL!

-I hope you enjoyed this fall wreath and think about making one for your home.
-Besides being easy how to make a Indian corn wreath adds subtle color and wonderful texture for the season.
-This fall wreath can be used as a centerpiece with a glass jar filled with a candle or battery operated candle too!
+I hope you enjoyed seeing this easy wreath craft idea and think about making one for your home.
+Besides being easy how to make an Indian corn wreath adds subtle color and wonderful texture for the season.
+This fall wreath can be used as a centerpiece with a glass jar filled with a candle or battery-operated candle too!